Robert Broadwood: Early life

 Robert was the third son and child of Thomas Broadwood, of Holmbush Park, Surrey, and Mary Athlea Matthews.
 He was a grandson of John Broadwood, the founder of John Broadwood & Sons, the piano company.

 He was educated at Charterhouse School and the Royal Military College, Sandhurst.

-Military career

 Early military career

 After Sandhurst, Broadwood was commissioned into the 12th Royal Lancers (Prince of Wales), which was then in India, on 22 January 1881.
 He became a first lieutenant on 1 July 1881 and a captain on 15 February 1888.

 He passed out from the Staff College at Camberley in December 1890.
 In May 1892, he was appointed aide-de-camp to Major-General Godfrey Clerk, general officer commanding, Belfast District.
 Later the same year, he was selected for service with the Egyptian Army.

 Sudan, 1896–1898

 In 1896, Broadwood served in the Dongola Expeditionary Force under Sir Herbert Kitchener and took part in the Battle of Firket and the operations at Hafir.
 Appointed to the command of the Egyptian cavalry, in 1897 Broadwood participated in the Battle of Abu Hamed and the occupation of Berber.
 In 1898, he fought at the Battle of Atbara and at the Battle of Omdurman.
 One of Broadwood's staff officers during his time as commander of the Egyptian cavalry was Douglas Haig, who commanded the British Expeditionary Force during the First World War.

 For his services in the Sudan, Broadwood was made a brevet lieutenant-colonel in 1897 and a brevet colonel.
 He received the Queen's Sudan Medal and the Khedive's Sudan Medal with five clasps, was appointed to the fourth class of the Order of Osmanieh, and was mentioned in despatches several times.